This FAQ is about terms used on the Clevercast site and solutions. See the FAQ overview if you have questions about other topics.

 To estimate the data traffic for a live stream, you can use our data traffic calculator.
 Since the calculator takes into account the effects of adaptive streaming, results will be quite accurate for live streams with an average to good video quality.

-The calculator is not made for VoD and pseudo-live streaming.
-In that case, the amount of data traffic will be 20% to 50% lower than the calculator’s result, depending on how well your video can be compressed.
+Note that for VoD and pseudo-live streaming the amount of data traffic will be 20% to 50% lower than a broadcasted live stream, depending on how well your video can be compressed.
 For example, video consisting of talking heads with a computer generated background (like Zoom or vMix meetings) can be very well compressed.
 In that case, data traffic may be up to 50% lower.
 Long animated intros (eg countdown clock) shouldn’t even be counted.

 What are live processing and VoD transcoding hours ?